uic-vis/project-3-visualizers/Readme.md

 For interactivity, By zooming on the map, Select a marker which is the location of the marker and the hour of the accident gets updates in the (Age vs Hour of the Day)bar graph shown in the first page.
 The bar graph gets updated at the end of the page.

+**Design Choice** : We chose Leaflet map to display accident on the map with street names.

 **Initial Findings:**